hungnguyen10897/Hackernews-Github-Chart/README.md

 <br/>

-All things related to Airflow are within folder *etl*
+All things related to Airflow are within folder *etl*.
+Within *etl* create a directory *pg_data* as a volume for postgres container.

 First off, acquire an service key (a json file) from GCP to access BigQuery, [more detail](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).
 Place this key into *key* folder inside *etl* folder.
 For example, the path to the key file is: "*./etl/key/my_access_key.json*".